jamis/kaleidoscope/README.md

 The triangles are specified by their corners, so that if one corner has an angle of pi/4, that corner would be given the value of 4.
 The right angle itself (pi/2) would be 2.
-Because the right angle is always present, it's presence is always implied, and you only need to specify the other two corners.
+Because the right angle is always present, its presence is always implied, and you only need to specify the other two corners.